mahesh-gfx/BonkedIn/README.md

-# HireWorthy, formerly Bonkedin: A satirical alternative to LinkedIn (now getting serious)
+# HireWorthy, formerly BonkedIn: A satirical alternative to LinkedIn (now getting serious)
 Welcome to BonkedIn, the app that turns the world of professional networking on its head!

 ![bonkedIn](https://github.com/user-attachments/assets/4c369214-f6f8-4aa2-ae1f-ab00276a0dbd)